Social Studies Courses

 Sociology

 Man is not an island.
 We do not live isolated from every other person in our society.
 We are part of a large society that has many different lifestyles, roles, and groups.
-This class illustrates the importance of social interaction upon the behavior of mankind.
-Basic institutions of society are discussed such as family, religion, and economy.
-Problems of our diverse society are discussed such as divorce, crime, discrimination and poverty.
-The class will revolve around much class discussion and participation in activities such as skits, role-playing, debates and planning a social movement.
+This class illustrates the importance of social interaction in the behavior of mankind.
+Basic institutions of society are discussed, such as family, religion, and the economy.
+Problems of our diverse society are discussed, such as divorce, crime, discrimination and poverty.
+The class will revolve around a lot of class discussion and participation in activities such as skits, role-playing, debates and planning a social movement.
 Psychology studies the individual, Sociology studies the group.

 Additional: Course offered for elective Social Studies credit.